-The provisions of the water shortage response plan will be enforced by Town of White Lake Public Works personnel and local law enforcement.
-Violators may be reported on the town's Phone line.
+The provisions of the water shortage response plan will be enforced by Town of Tabor City Public Works department and police personnel.
+Violators may be reported to the Town's dedicated water conservation hotline.
 Citations are assessed according to the following schedule depending on the number of prior violations and current level of water shortage.

-Water Shortage Level First Violation Second Violation Third Violation Voluntary Reductions N/A N/A N/A Mandatory Reductions (Stages 2 and 3) Warning \$250 Discontinuation of Service Emergency Reductions \$250 Discontinuation of Service Discontinuation of Service Water Rationing \$500 Discontinuation of Service Discontinuation of Service
+Water Shortage Level First Violation Second Violation Third Violation Voluntary Reductions N/A N/A N/A Mandatory Reductions Warning \$250 Discontinuation of (Stages 2 and 3) Service Emergency Reductions \$250 Discontinuation of Discontinuation of Service Service Water Rationing \$500 Discontinuation of Discontinuation of Service Service